-The Superintendent shall develop and implement a uniform method of evaluating the job performance of each employee including teachers and administrators.
+The Superintendent shall develop and implement a uniform method of evaluating the job performance of each employee including teachers, other professionals, District certified personnel and administrators.

 Development of System

-The Superintendent shall recommend for approval of the Board and the Kentucky Department of Education an evaluation system, developed by an evaluation committee, for all certified employees below the level of District Superintendent, which is in compliance with applicable statute and regulation.1
+The Superintendent shall recommend for approval by the Board and the Kentucky Department of Education an evaluation system, developed by an evaluation committee, for all certified employees below the level of District Superintendent, which is in compliance with and which shall be implemented consistent with applicable statute and regulation.1

-Purposes
+Purpose

-The purposes of the evaluation system shall be to: improve instruction, provide a measure of performanceaccountability to citizens, foster professional growth, and support individual personnel decisions.
+The purpose of the professional growth and effectiveness system shall be to: support and improve performance of all certified school personnel and to inform individual personnel decisions.

+The District may submit an alternative effectiveness evaluation system to the Kentucky Board of Education for approval.

+Reporting

+The District shall report to KDE the percentage of principals, assistant principals, teachers and other professionals in each professional practice rating category, student growth rating category and overall performance category.

 Notification

-The evaluation plan shall be explained to and discussed with all certified employees no later than the end of the first month of reporting for employment for each school year.
+The evaluation plan shall be explained to and discussed with all certified employees no later than the end of the evaluatee’s first thirty (30) calendar days of the school year as provided in regulation.

+Confidentiality

+Evaluation data on individual certified personnel shall not be disclosed under the Kentucky Open Records Act.

 Review

 All employees shall be afforded an opportunity for a review of their evaluations.
-All written evaluations shall be discussed with the evaluatee, and he/she shall have the opportunity to attach a written statement to the evaluation instrument.
+All written evaluations shall be discussed with the evaluatee, and he/she shall have the opportunity to submit a written response to be included in the certified employee’s personnel record.
 Both the evaluator and evaluatee shall sign and date the evaluation instrument.
-Both the evaluator and evaluatee shall sign and date the evaluation instrument.
-Teachers will receive a copy of all documents from the formative and summative evaluation phases at the post-observation conferences.
+Certified personnel will receive a copy of all documents from the formative and summative evaluation phases.

 All evaluations shall be maintained in the employee's personnel file.2